26. Multi-process Sample Application

 }

-In the secondary instance, rather than initializing the network ports, the port information exported by the primary process is used, giving the secondary process access to the hardware and software rings for each network port.
-Similarly, the memory pool of mbufs is accessed by doing a lookup for it by name:
+The secondary instance gets the port information and exported by the primary process.
+The memory pool is accessed by doing a lookup for it by name:

-Once this initialization is complete, the main loop of each process, both primary and secondary, is exactly the same - each process reads from each port using the queue corresponding to its proc-id parameter, and writes to the corresponding transmit queue on the output port.
+The main loop of each process, both primary and secondary, is the same.
+Each process reads from each port using the queue corresponding to its proc-id parameter, and writes to the corresponding transmit queue on the output port.

 26.1.4.
 Client-Server Multi-process Example

-The third example multi-process application included with the DPDK shows how one can use a client-server type multi-process design to do packet processing.
-In this example, a single server process performs the packet reception from the ports being used and distributes these packets using round-robin ordering among a set of client processes, which perform the actual packet processing.
-In this case, the client applications just perform level-2 forwarding of packets by sending each packet out on a different network port.
+The example multi-process application demonstrates a client-server type multi-process design.
+A single server process receives a set of packets from the ports and distributes these packets using round-robin ordering to the client processes, Each client processes packets and does level-2 forwarding by sending each packet out on a different network port.

 The following diagram shows the data-flow through the application, using two client processes.